kp14/divvy/docs/index.rst

 #.
 Pip install divvy and its dependencies.
 Divvy is packaged as a wheel and will install dependencies automatically.

 #.
 Optional: Provide Jira login credentials in a .netrc file.
-The file has be located in %HOME% or, if not present, %USERPROFILE%.
-   If no Jira credentials are provided, automated logging of assigned files to Jira will fail but the logging text can be copied from within the web application, too.

 #.
 Create a directory to work in, e.g. F:\divvy.